 If the volumes are higher, or logistics are complicated and costs of 360° photography outsourcing are too high, you may consider your own 360-degree photo studio.
-You have several choices, but in general, it can be reduced to choosing between traditional 360° photo studio, or automated photo studio which does 360° out-of-the-box.
+You have several choices, but in general, it can be reduced to choosing between a traditional 360° photo studio, or an automated photo studio which does 360° out-of-the-box.

 What is the automated photo studio?